yu0bab/vxsacademy-course-s-/04 - more-on-variables.md

 line(200-armDistance, armHeight, 200, shoulderHeight); //arm that's to the left of the body line(200+armDistance, armHeight, 200, shoulderHeight); //arm that's to the right of the body
 ```
+Yay, now we can control how far his arms are from his body!
 Now try experimenting.
+See what
-See what other variables you can use for the stickman.
-Maybe one for
+other variables you can use for the stickman.
+Maybe one for the height of his waist, or the
-the height of his waist, or the size of his head, or maybe even his color.
-Then try changing
+size of his head, or maybe even his color.
+Then try changing the variables you make, see
-the variables you make, see what kinds of stickmen you can create.
+what kinds of stickmen you can create.